SurpriseDog/WordTree/Readme.md

 **Known bugs**

-Arabic columns columns are being displayed backwards?
-It seems to work, but I need an arabic speaker/learner to confirm if this output makes any sense.
-The same goes for all of the other less common languages.
-I have tested it's output in English and Spanish, but I would appreciate if other language speakers could tell me if the program works for their language of choice.
+Arabic columns are displayed backwards?
+It seems to work, but I need an Arabic speaker/learner to confirm that this output makes sense.
+Same goes for all other less common languages.
+I've tested the output in English and Spanish, but I'd appreciate it if other language speakers could tell me if the program works for their language of choice.